tsabunkar/css_journey/css-basics/README_BASIC.md

 ---

-- Selector name can be -> Element name, id, class, universal, Attribute
+- Different types of selector -> Element name, id, class, universal, Attribute

 - Element : Selector name is html element/node name itself.
 Thus applying the styling to all the same element with that styling.
+  html:
+  <h1 class="tilte"> Hello </h1>

+  css:
+  h1{
+      color : red;
+  }
 - Classes : Used to apply the styling for the elements within the same class.
-Think Student in the same class has common feature
+Think Students in the same class has common feature (i.e- Common Styling Applied).
+  Classes are best when we are reusing the Styling.
+Whereas, ID is best when we want to apply the style for a particular element only.

+  ex -html:

+   <h1 class="tilte"> Hello </h1>
+   <h2 class="tilte"> World </h2>

+      css :
+     .title {
+          color : red;
+      }
+  NOTE : naming convention of class and ID's name should be kebab-cases.
+Also css is case incensitive for ex- sectionTitile is same as sectiontitile in CSS class name thus you me result up in overidding the Styling.

+- Universal : Applies the styling to all the elements of that html page.
+Thinks Students in the same college. css : \* {
+  color : red;
+  }
+- ID's : Setting the styling to specific element by identifiying using unique identified i.e- id value, think applying a feature to specific student with his uid (Id card) ex - html :

+    <h1 id="main-tilte"> Hello </h1>

+  css :
+  #main-title {
+  color : red;
+  }

+- Attribute : Set styling to all elements with attribute ex - html :
+  <button disabled> Click </button>
+  css :
+  [disabled] {
+  color : red;
+  }

+---